claire-np/ML-insurance-premium-prediction/README.md

-# Predicting Medical Insurance Costs with Machine Learning
+# Predicting Medical Insurance Costs
 *A regression-based approach to understanding and explaining what drives medical insurance premiums.*

 **Project Overview:**